-All staff must complete the form in appendix 1 to confirm they have read, understood and agree to comply with this policy.
+Upon joining the school, staff must complete the form in appendix 1 to confirm they have read, understood and agree to comply with this policy.
 This form should be signed and dated and a copy retained in the school office.